n3oltd/support/docs/01-engage/02-accounts/04-account-profile/03-sponsorships/index.md

 sidebar_position: 3
 ---

-An account can view all the sponsorships sponsored collectively in their account profile via **Sponsorships** from the profile menu.
+An account can view all the sponsorships sponsored collectively in the account profile via **Sponsorships** from the profile menu.

 ## Create a New Sponsorship